We’re excited to offer you this culturally rich and history-packed boutique tour package that is the best of Belgium beer & battlefields

 DAY 5, Tuesday, September 4 — Dunkirk, Westvleteren & Menin Gate

-Another exciting day on our itinerary, we wend south along the coast of West Flanders and cross into France to visit Dunkirk, scene of the “Miracle of Dunkirk” when some 400,000 British troops managed to escape from the beaches back to England under the noses of the Nazis from May 26 thru June 4, 1940.
-We will visit the main evacuation beach, memorials, cemetery, and museum to better understand how the miracle materialized.
+Another exciting day on our itinerary, we wend south along the coast of West Flanders and cross into France to visit Dunkirk, scene of the “Miracle of Dunkirk” when some 400,000 British and French troops managed to escape from the beaches back to England under the noses of the Nazis from May 26 thru June 4, 1940.
+We will visit the main evacuation beach, the “mole,” and museum to better understand how the miracle materialized.
 From Dunkirk we jump back across the border into Belgium to Ypres, a.k.a.
 Ieper, formerly a hellish World War I battlefield on the Western Front and namesake of the famous poem “In Flanders Fields,” penned by Lt.
 Col. John McCrae with the Canadian army.
 After checking into our pastoral digs, we’ll take in more historic sites and beer tasting.
-At 8 p.m. we view the traditional and touching Last Post ceremony (British salute to the fallen soldier) at the Menin Gate followed by dinner, Harriman’s treat.
+At 8 p.m. we view the traditional and touching Last Post ceremony (British salute to the fallen soldier) at the Menin Gate followed by dinner, Brett’s treat.

 DAY 6, Wednesday, September 5 — Hill 60, St. Bernardus & Hellfire Corner